annleefores/cruddur/journal/week0.md

 1) your actual spending reaches 85%
 2) your actual spending reaches 100%
-3) if your forecasted spend is expected to reach 100%.
+3) if your forecasted spend is expected to reach 100%

-2 budgets for free under the free tier
+2 budgets for free under the free tier.

 ![budgets](media/week0/budgets.png)